-The District does have independent audits which are shared with staff and Board members, however it does not appear that these audits are agenized for discussion at Board meetings.
+The District does have independent audits which are shared with staff and Board members; however it does not appear that these audits are agendized for discussion at Board meetings.
 Delays in the timely production of audits can negatively impact budget preparation.

 BPPD has three main revenue sources: 1) Property taxes, 2) Excess Education Revenue Augmentation Fund (Excess ERAF) and 3) a Supplemental parcel tax that BPPD voters approved in 2000.
-Excess ERAF comprises 12% of the District's overall budget and is considered to be an unstable revenue source.
+Excess ERAF, which comprises 12% of the District's overall budget, is considered to be an unstable revenue source.
+Furthermore, the State has taken an interest in redirecting some Excess ERAF to the State, so there is risk that Excess ERAF may not be available in future years.